Yajie-Zhang/sRLH/README.md

 You can also use our pretrained models.
 The pretrained models can be download at link：https://pan.baidu.com/s/15FlAAZD9NZtW9MVKdwy7RA.
 Extraction code：fith.
 ```
 </details>

+Train:
+(1) Put the finetuned network into the path .checkpoint.
+(2) Train the network.
+Such as: python cub_train.py

 <details>
 <summary>Train</summary>